dcos/dcos-docs/1.9/installing/custom/system-requirements/index.md

 #### Enable Check Time

-There is an `ENABLE_CHECK_TIME` environment variable that needs to be set so that `/opt/mesosphere/bin/check-time` will function.
+You must set the `ENABLE_CHECK_TIME` environment variable in order for `/opt/mesosphere/bin/check-time` to function.
 It's recommended that you enable this globally. e.g. on CoreOS an entry in `/etc/profile.env` of `export ENABLE_CHECK_TIME=true` with set the appropriate variable.